"The journey of a thousand miles begins with one single step"

 - Phone, email, and meet with over 100 individuals for possible help/resources.
 Check.

-In between my lectures and assignments, I spent my days driving around Durban collecting all sorts of second-hand materials (in the ultimate Hyundai Atos, possibly a secret 4x4 transformer).
+In between my lectures and assignments, I spent my days driving around Durban collecting all sorts of second-hand materials (in the ultimate Hyundai Atos, my personal 4x4 transformer).

 Piece by piece, month to month, slow and steady, with all the faith, will-power, patience, determination and tenacity I could muster, the walls got higher and higher.